healeycodes/bandwidth-checker/README.md

 Setup a cron job to run:

-`python bandwidthchecker.py './chromedriver' 'https://server-location/save' 'password'`
+`python bandwidthchecker.py '/usr/lib/chromium-browser/chromedriver' 'https://server-location/save' 'password'`

 Where the arguments are:
-- Path to the correct ChromeDriver version.
+- Path to the ChromeDriver executable (watch out for version clashes).
 - Path to the endpoint to save the results.
 - Password for that endpoint.